airton/video-destacado/readme.txt

 == Installation ==

-1. Unzip the file to the plugins folder of the 'wp-content/plugins/' directory inside of WordPress
+1. Unzip the file to the plugins folder of the `wp-content/plugins/` directory inside of WordPress
-2. Keep the directory structure of the file, all extracted files should exist in 'wp-content/plugins/video-destacado/'
+2. Keep the directory structure of the file, all extracted files should exist in `wp-content/plugins/video-destacado/`

+= 1.6.0 =
+Cosmetic changes

 = 1.0 =
 add page settings